 Braai

-Deciding when the coals are just right to start cooking is always a matter for debate and god-help the host that starts cooking too soon!
+Deciding when the coals are just right to start cooking is always a matter of debate and god-help the host that starts cooking too soon!

 Boerewors